terra-money/docs/docs/learn/glossary.md

 ## Governance proposal

-A written submission for a change or addition to the [Terra protocol](#the-terra-protocol).
-Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to the Terra protocol.
+A written submission for a change or addition to the Terra blockchain.
+Topics of proposals can vary from community pool spending, software changes, or parameter changes.

 ## IBC